 This is a newer version of the Megaminx, published by Meffert, with tiles and 12 distinct colors.

-By its time it was the most valuable puzzle known to exists.
+At the time it was the most valuable puzzle known to exist.
 What else can somebody say about a puzzle sold for $3550?

 A three layered Megaminx.
 One of the most famous custom twisty puzzles before massproduction started.